 The usual security concerns associated with SaaS carry over to ICS environments as they converge with the cloud.
 With ICSaaS, the data involved in industrial processes can be accessed from anywhere, raising questions about data security, as well as compliance and regulation.

 Further, with ICSaaS, there is a loss of visibility and control over network.
 Not only does the workforce become increasingly dynamic, no longer bound to the HQ, but organizations also depend on a wider range of technologies on a daily basis – which means more work for security teams trying to keep up with these variables.
-These factors increase risk from insider threat, as well of a host of other attack vectors that emerge when industrial operations are being handled by workers who are not physically present in the on-prem workspaces.
+These factors increase risk from insider threat in smart factories, as well of a host of other attack vectors that emerge when industrial operations are being handled by workers who are not physically present in the on-prem workspaces.

 As industrial workers begin to carry out operations in the cloud, siloed and static security controls will succumb to the same pitfalls as they have in today’s dynamic workforce: their hard-coded, pre-defined rules and signatures are not designed to adapt with sudden transformation, and so they will be forced into either default ‘inclusion listing’, or will produce unworkable numbers of ‘false positives’, impacting operations.

 ICS security teams require a fundamentally different approach.
 Hundreds of organizations in the industrial space are turning to self-learning, AI-powered technology that continuously adapts and learns patterns of behavior across the digital ecosystem – from ICS to the cloud and beyond – in order to distinguish ‘strange but benign’ behavior as well as ‘strange but threatening’ activity indicative of a cyber-threat.